vantage6/vantage6-workshop/episodes/chapter5.md

 ### Challenge 2: use the client to find the identifiers of your collaboration and its organizations

-Use the researcher credentials given to you for Chapter 3, to get the identifiers of the two collaborations you worked with in it.
-Use this information for getting the identifiers of the organizations that belong to each collaboration.
-Refer to the __Python client - basic concepts__ section to do this.
+Use the researcher credentials from Episode 3, to get the identifiers of the two collaborations from this chapter's scenario.
+Use this information to get the identifiers of the organizations that belong to each collaboration.

+Refer to the __Python client - basic concepts__ section above to do this.

 |  User     |  Roles        |  Collaboration   |
 |-----------|---------------|------------------|